The RSPB Big Garden Birdwatch 2019

 If you take part in the RSPB Big Garden Birdwatch, don’t forget to submit your results so the RSPB can evaluate the findings and learn more about the distribution of birds across the United Kingdom.
 To submit your results, click here to visit the RSPB’s website, where you can also sign up to be an RSPB member, simply by clicking here.
 The RSBP have compiled a list of frequently asked questions about the RSPB Big Garden Birdwatch complete with their answers, which you can read here.

-I wish you a very special and relaxing, restorative, remainder of weekend, surrounded by bird song, there’s no better way to re-charge your batteries!
+I wish you a very special and relaxing, restorative remainder of the weekend and not forgetting Monday!
+I hope you’ll be surrounded by bird song, there’s no better way to re-charge your batteries!

-PS: Don’t forget that you could take a very special lunch break on Monday, and take part in the RSPB Big Garden Birdwatch 2018, it’s not too late!
+PS: Don’t forget that even if you have a very busy weekend, or if the weather is bad in your area, you could always take a very special lunch break on Monday, and take part in the RSPB Big Garden Birdwatch 2019 then, it’s not too late!

 My Earlier RSPB Big Garden Birdwatch Results